labbces/sugarcane_RNAome/data/README.md

    - **Possible Values**: GO terms (e.g., `GO:0090227,GO:0048519,GO:0090229,GO:0080113,GO:0048523,GO:0009741,GO:2000030`).

 ### 10. **GO (Guilt by association)**
-   - **Description**: This column lists GO terms inferred for the lncRNAs and ncRNAs genes (and also their transcripts) based on "guilt by association."
+   - **Description**: This column lists GO terms inferred for the lncRNAs and ncRNAs genes (and also their transcripts) based on "guilt by association".
 This means that the gene is assigned GO terms based on its co-expression with protein-coding genes that have known functions.
 Each term linked to the gene is comma separated.
    - **Possible Values**: GO terms (e.g., `GO:0009733,GO:0009725,GO:0009719,GO:0010033,GO:0042221`).

 ## Example Row